 - 3.10 This report mainly considers the DB section of the NIEPS, Focus (reflecting the additional complexities associated with running a DB scheme and the relative level of employer contributions currently paid).
 NIEN's future contributions to the DC section are expected to be more certain than those to the DB section.
 This is because, in the DC section, the contribution rates (not the level of benefits) are specified in the scheme rules (other than for some death and ill-health benefits).
-The employer risk of future funding shortfalls applies only to the DB section, not the DC section. - 3.11 NIEN's contributions to the DC section, Options, depend on the following factors: - > The contribution rates specified in the scheme rules; - > The rates at which scheme members elect to contribute (because NIEN matches member contributions up to 7% of pay); - > The payroll of scheme members; and - > NIEN's contributions for death and ill-health benefits (which are not met entirely by members' pension accounts), and to meet administration expenses. - 3.12 Employees in the DC section of the NIEPS can choose how much to contribute, subject to a minimum contribution of 2% of pay.
-NIEN matches the employee's contributions up to 7% of pay (an increase from 6% of pay before 1 January 2015) and contributes an additional 1% of pay for employees with over ten years' service, with an extra 1% of pay for employees with over 15 years' service, introduced from 1 January 2015.
-NIEN pays further contributions in respect of death and ill-health benefits (estimated as 3.7% of pay from 1 April 2012, increasing at 1 April 2015 to 4.3%) and to meet administration expenses (0.4% of pay from the 2014 actuarial valuation). - 3.13 The structure of contributions to the DC section, whereby NIEN matches employee contributions on a 1:1 basis up to a limit (7% of pay here), is fairly typical.
+The employer risk of future funding shortfalls applies only to the DB section, not the DC section. - 3.11 NIEN's contributions to the DC section, Options, depend on the following factors: - The contribution rates specified in the scheme rules; - The rates at which scheme members elect to contribute (because NIEN matches member contributions up to 8% of pay); - The payroll of scheme members; and - NIEN's contributions for death and ill-health benefits (which are not met entirely by members' pension accounts), and to meet administration expenses. - 3.12 Employees in the DC section of the NIEPS can choose how much to contribute, subject to a minimum contribution of 4.5% of pay. - 3.13 NIEN's contributions are made up of: - Matching employee contributions: NIEN matches the employee's contributions up to 8% of pay - Death and ill-health benefits: NIEN pays further contributions in respect of death and ill-health benefits (estimated as 6.2% of pay from 1 April 2022) - Administration expenses: NIEN pays further contributions to meet administration expenses (0.4% of pay). - Additional benefits for long service: NIEN contributes an additional 1% of pay for employees with over ten years' service, with an extra 1% of pay for every additional 5 years of service up to 25 years' service in total. - 3.14 NIEN matches the employee's contributions up to 8% of pay.
+This has increased from 7% at our previous review.
+Minimum contributions also increased from 2.0% to 4.5% of pay between 2018 and 2019 in line with auto-enrolment legislation. - 3.15 NIEN contributes an additional 1% of pay for employees with over ten years' service, with an extra 1% of pay for every additional 5 years of service up to 25 years' service in total. - 3.16 NIEN pays further contributions in respect of death and ill-health benefits (estimated as 6.2% of pay from 1 April 2022) and to meet administration expenses (0.4% of pay). - 3.17 The structure of contributions to the DC section, whereby NIEN matches employee contributions on a 1:1 basis up to a limit (8% of pay here), is fairly typical.